top of page

 Blending behavioral science, AI, computer science, data analytics, engineering, and business model innovation, Ganna helps cities, businesses, charities, and individuals to better understand why they make decisions they make and how they can optimize their behavior to achieve higher profit, better social outcomes, as well as flourish and bolster their wellbeing.
 Her recent projects focus on smart technological and social systems, cybersecurity, human-computer and human-data interactions and business models.
 Her recent most impactful projects concentrated on applications of behavioral data science to media industry as well as on cybersecurity as a behavioral science.
 She also works on behavioral data science applications to consumer choice, health, advertising, sustainability, Formula 1, and smart cities.

 Ganna runs the Data Driven blog on YouTube as well as Inclusion AI. blog.
 She is also an occasional contributor to the VOXEU blogBBC blog, and the Alan Turing Institute blog.
 Her work is regularly covered by the traditional as well as social media.
 For example, her recent research on COVID19 was covered by the National Geographic.
 Ganna is one of the contributors to the Oxford Handbook of AI Ethics.
-She is also currently co-editing the Cambridge Handbook of Behavioral Data Science, which is due to be published in 2022.
+Ganna is a co-editor of the Cambridge Handbook of Behavioral Data Science.

 To learn more about Ganna's current work, please see this Nature interview.